Volleyball Court Dimensions: Official Sizes & Line Markings

 For 12-year-olds playing volleyball, the net height varies depending on gender:

-These heights are standard for youth volleyball according to most official guidelines.
+These heights are standard for youth volleyball under 12 according to USAV and NFHS guidelines.

 How many square feet is a high school volleyball court?

-A standard high school volleyball court is 1,800 square feet.
+A standard high school volleyball court is 1,740.5 square feet (approximately 1,741 sq ft).
 The dimensions are:

-Court size is the same for both boys’ and girls’ volleyball in high school.
+Court size is the same for both boys’ and girls’ volleyball in high school, following NFHS (National Federation of State High School Associations) standards that align with NCAA and FIVB official dimensions.

 FAQs